 An award-winning journalist and novelist, Lynn is author of six humorous fiction and non-fiction books, including Death By Chick Lit (called “brilliant” by New York Magazine) and Breakup Girl to the Rescue!
 Her writing—on gender, culture, and a wide range of social justice issues—has appeared in The New York Times and The New York Times Magazine, Salon, Glamour, and a twenty-year-career’s worth of national newspapers, magazines, and literary anthologies.
 She founded and taught for years Mediabistro’s popular class in Humor Writing for Journalists.
 Lynn has appeared on TV and radio like a jillion times, including as a Tonya Harding lookalike, which is a long story.

-MARC SOKOL (consulting COO) makes mission-driven companies go.
+MARC SOKOL (operations, consulting) makes mission-driven companies go.
 He currently manages all people, finances, and operations for the global human rights organization Breakthrough, making sure long-term strategic development stays on track (and that the lights come on every day).
 Earlier, Marc was VP for Business Development/acting COO of a national school reform organization that provided training services to administrators and teachers.
 Marc designed the staff and operation systems, programs, and budgets, growing the organization to 100 trainers delivering 4,500 training days yearly.
 As a private consultant, Marc has helped nonprofit and for-profit clients with strategic planning, organizational development, education and training programs, and client development.
 His nationally-replicated Architectural Youth Program received numerous awards and won multi-year funding from the NEA.
 As a member of Visual AIDS for the Arts, he helped produce the World AIDS Day tribute “Night without Light.”
 He is now a newly-minted health and wellness coach for Take Shape For Life.
 Marc is a huge fan of travel, both recreational (he has visited more than 50 countries) and time (Doctor Who).

 NAOMI PITT (intern, social media) is a comedian, musician, and lover of all things cheese.
 She is currently studying stand-up at the Comedy Cellar and performing improv at the PIT and UCB Theatre, and has studied sketch writing with the Second City.
 Having dreamed of being a professional comedian since she was a kid—memorizing stand-up specials and staying up late watching Saturday Night Live—she moved to New York from her home state of Vermont in 2016 to pursue comedy.
 Naomi is excited to be working with GOLD to create a collaborative and motivational atmosphere for girls and women to find their funny.

 CARSEN SMITH (intern, branding & content) has only been in New York for a few weeks but has already been mugged and burned twice.
 And that’s just in the coffee shops.
 Carsen is currently a senior at Vanderbilt University in Nashville, TN, but was called to New York to help GOLD for the love of the mission.
 When she’s not in the office helping Lynn, she performs improv comedy with UCB and performs stand-up at any open mic nights she knows Chelsea Peretti has been to recently.
 Her original show “I’ll Have What She’s Having,” an improvised cooking show, is currently running at Nashville’s Third Coast Comedy Club.
-She’d like to thank her improv troupe, Tongue ‘N’ Cheek, and UN-thank her dad for letting her watch too many Adam Sandler movies as a kid.
+She’d like to thank her improv troupe, Tongue ‘N’ Cheek, and UN-thank her dad for letting her watch too many Adam Sandler movies as a kid. @carsenasmith

-DRAE CAMPBELL (instructor) is a writer, actor, director, story teller, dancer, and nightlife emcee.
+DRAE CAMPBELL (classes) is a writer, actor, director, story teller, dancer, and nightlife emcee.
 She has been featured on Late Night with Conan O’Brien and on stages all over NYC.
 Drae’s directing work has appeared in Iceland, NYC, Budapest and in the San Francisco Fringe Festival.
 The short film Drae wrote and starred in with Rebecca Drysdale, YOU MOVE ME, won the Audience Award for Outstanding Narrative Short at OUTFEST 2010 and has been shown in festivals globally.
 Drae won the grand prize at the first annual San Miguel De Allende Storytelling Festival in Mexico.
 She once reigned as Miss LEZ and also got dubbed “the next lezzie comedian on the block” by AfterEllen.com for her comedic stylings on the interwebs.
 Campbell hosts and curates a monthly queer storytelling show called TELL at BGSQD. www.draecampbell.com

-KERRI LOUISE (instructor) was a finalist on Last Comic Standing, which led to her own reality show, Two Funny.
+KERRI LOUISE (classes) was a finalist on Last Comic Standing, which led to her own reality show, Two Funny.
 She was a correspondent on the Oprah Winfrey Show and has also appeared on Comedy Central, The View, VH1, 20/20, and many more.
 She lives in New Jersey with her husband, comedian Tom Cotter, and their three sons. www.kerrilouise.com

-ABBY SHER (instructor, 1/17 class) is a writer, performer, and mother of three cool beans.
+ABBY SHER (classes) is a writer, performer, and mother of three cool beans.
 She’s performed with The Second City, ImprovOlympic, HBO, and NPR.
 Her memoir, Amen, Amen, Amen: Memoir of a Girl who Couldn’t Stop Praying got lots of awards and a nod from Oprah.
 Her next book, All the Ways the World Can End is due out Spring, 2017.
 She co-produces the “Roll Call Comedy Lab” and shows up with a trash-talking puppet in odd places. www.abby-sher.com @abbysher